Example: Metabolic modeling

 Alternative: Using Accessors.jl

 Accessors.jl implement a "lensy" way to update immutable data structures.
-That comes with a nice outcome of doing the right amount of shallow copyies for you automatically, thus avoiding much of the technical danger of in-place modifications.
+That comes with a nice outcome of doing the right amount of shallow copies for you automatically, thus avoiding much of the technical danger of in-place modifications.
 (You still lose the equational reasoning on your code, but that may not be an issue at all in usual codebases.)

 Accessors interface is used simply through macros @set (which sets a deeply nested field in a structure, returning a modified copy), or with @reset which automatically "assigns" the result back to the original variable: